dmcomm/dmcomm.github.io/pages/pi-pico.md

 ## Arduino

 Only pronged devices are currently supported.
 Usage is the same as for the original version, except currently missing the "T" command.
-Almost all the code is the same as the original version, so this is probably more reliable than the CircuitPython firmware option.
+The CircuitPython firmware option is now recommended instead.

 In the Arduino IDE, install "Arduino Mbed OS RP2040 Boards" using the Boards Manager.
 (This project uses the official Arduino support and not the older unofficial one from Earle Philhower.)
 To flash the Pi Pico using Arduino for the first time, you need to hold the BOOTSEL button while connecting to the computer.
 Flash the sketch from the [pi-pico branch](https://github.com/dmcomm/dmcomm-project/blob/pi-pico/dmcomm/dmcomm.ino).
 You can right-click the "Raw" button and choose "Save as" to download the single file.